vijoh01/UserScore/README.md

 The goal of this exercise is to create a ranking app based on some users and their scores.
 In this repository you will find two files containing initial data `lib/user.js` and `lib/scores.js`.

-Create a React app that displays a ranking list where each user is displayed only once with their highest score in descending order.
-If you click on a user, a separate list should be visible showing all their scores in descending order.
+Create a React app that displays a ranking list where each user from the files is displayed only once.
+The list should be in descending order where the first user is the one with the highest score, the second user is the next best and so on.
+If you click on a user, a separate list should be visible showing all the scores for that user in descending order.
 The app should also have a form where you can enter new scores with the user's name and score.
-If the user name does not already exist, that name should be added to the list of users.
+If the user name does not already exist, that name should be added to the ranking list.
 New data does not need to be saved on reload.

 ## Excel import
 The app should also handle excel import of scores.
 We have prepared the app so that you can drag and drop an excel file into a dropzone on the page, from there the excel file is parsed and the data should be available to you.